ay-lab/FitHiChIP/README.md

 1) Parameters.txt: a file listing the parameters used for current execution.

-2) HiCPro_Matrix_BinSize"BINSIZE": If the parameters (B) and (C) are empty, this folder contains the files "MatrixHiCPro_abs.bed" and "MatrixHiCPro.matrix" which denote the interaction matrices generated from the HiC-Pro utility function "build_matrix".
+2) HiCPro_Matrix_BinSize"BINSIZE": If the parameters (B) and (C) are empty, this folder contains the interaction matrix files generated from the input valid pairs file.

-	The folder also contains the CIS interactions within the file "*.interactions.initial.bed" and further filters these interactions (according to the distance thresholds specified in parameters (N) and (O) of the configuration file) in the file "*.cis.interactions.DistThr.bed".
+	The interaction matrix files are "MatrixHiCPro_abs.bed" and "MatrixHiCPro.matrix".

+	CIS interactions are also dumped separately in the file "*.interactions.initial.bed".

+	According to the distance thresholds "l" and "h" specified in the parameters (C.2) and (C.3), a directory L_"l"_U"u" is created within this folder.
+A file "*.cis.interactions.DistThr.bed" within this directory contains the CIS interactions filtered within the specified distance thresholds.

 3) The folder "NormFeatures" contains features computed for individual genomic intervals (with respect to the specified bin size).